Bonus - Gairsay Island

 Hermione gave the broomstick an uneasy look.

 Emma Granger pointed at some of the different rune plates.
 "Unbreakable charms," she said.
 Clare's been working on that one for ages now.
 "I can't tell you how giddy I was when I first learned that wizards could make things unbreakable.
 Do you have any idea just how insane that is?"

 Daphne slowly shook her head.

 Emma Granger smiled.
 "Well, it is."
 She pointed at another set.
 "And you'll remember these, of course."

 Daphne nodded.
-She easily recognized them as the bubblehead alchemy plates she'd helped Mister Granger acquire from the Weasley twins.
+She easily recognised them as the bubblehead alchemy plates she'd helped Mister Granger acquire from the Weasley twins.

 "Umm… Mum," Hermione said.
 "What's the broomstick for?"